KelvinBeerJones/ceda_database/README.md

 ## Authority Structure

-The database records that were created from the initial dataset from the RAIform the Authority Index.
+The database records that were created from the initial dataset from the RAI form the Authority Index.

 My own research at RAI and Society of Friends produced over 1000 new records, some of which potentially duplicated records in the initial (RAI) data set, but name variants were often used (e.g. John, Jack, J).
-Where the initial dataset records already contain a family_name and / or first_names, then the initial dataset record form the authority index.New data therefore had to be matched to a record in the Authority Index.
+Where the initial dataset records already contain a family_name and / or first_names, then the initial dataset record form the authority index.
+New data therefore had to be matched to a record in the established Authority Index.
 This was a careful process informed by all of the known data on prospective match candidates.

-## sql database build scripts
+## sql database build scripts for the initial build (RAI data)

 [Script to build tables](convert_rai_to_sql/create_tables.sql)

 1. The Person table is at the centre of the script.
-1. Preceeding the person table in the script are the tables for the select lists that the Person table will need to make foreign keys when it is built: gender, address type and title
+1. Preceeding the person table in the script are the tables for the select lists that the Person table will need to make foreign keys when the database is built: gender, address type and title.
-1. Following the Person table in the script are the social attributes tables, the many to many tables that link the attribute tables to the person table and the associated foreign key references.
+1. Following the Person table in the script are the social attributes tables, which are the many to many tables that link the attribute tables to the person table using the associated foreign key references.

 [Collect data from csv sheets](https://github.com/KelvinBeerJones/ceda-database/blob/master/convert_rai_to_sql/convert.py)